 Yes, for reasons relevant to a business as defined by the LBP Regulations:

 7. Do companies need to tell people they are recording a call?

 Yes.
 Advertisements that invite inbound calls, whether the advertisement appears in print, on television or radio, frequently carry a message to the effect that "calls may be recorded for monitoring and quality purposes".
 Notices may be given in literature, terms and conditions, email footers, letterheads or on websites or other media visible to customers, and construed as a reasonable attempt to inform the other party.
 For example, even Ofcom itself does not give an announcement that calls may be recorded, because they advertise it on their website in these words: "Please note that calls to the Contact Centre may be monitored or recorded”.
 This approach satisfies the requirement for inbound and outbound calls.

 8. Can a customer access my company’s recordings of them?

 Yes.
 Customers have a legal right to apply to be given a copy of any recordings you make of them.
 The Data Protection Act provides the right to apply to organisations which hold personal information about you, using a 'subject access request’.
-This applies to private and public organisations.
+This applies to private and public organisations, and may be billable.

 9. How long will my call recording be stored?

 A minimum storage period for call recordings sometimes applies by industry.
-For example, the FCA policy document suggests three years be required by law in the financial services industry, where failure to deliver call recordings on request can result in litigation.
+For example, the FCA policy document suggests five years be required by law in the financial services industry, where failure to deliver call recordings on request can result in litigation.
 Companies in industries with no official storage rules typically choose a period that makes sense for their usage of the recordings.
-A typical ROCKET customer may choose to keep the vocal recordings for three months, but retain the skills score data extracted from those calls for several years to allow for a longitudinal analysis of individual and teams skill development.

 10. Factors in the growth of commercial recordings